Our Lady Peace

-Their fifth album, Gravity (2002), is considered to be a "radical departure" from OLP's distinctive style.
-Maida has confirmed the change, calling Gravity "vastly different" from their previous records.
-Gravity reached No. 2 in Canada, where it became the group's fifth straight (and last) double platinum seller, with its "Somewhere Out There" and "Innocent" songs reaching No. 1 and 2, respectively, on Canada's Singles Chart.
-Gravity was their highest charting album in the United States, reaching No. 9 on the strength of "Somewhere Out There" being their most successful single on the US Hot 100 (No. 26) and reaching No. 7 on the US Alternative Rock Chart.
+Their fifth album, Gravity (2002), is considered to be a "radical departure" from the band's distinctive style.
+Maida confirmed the change, calling Gravity "vastly different" from their previous records.
+Gravity reached No. 2 in Canada, where it became the group's fifth straight (and last) double platinum seller, with "Somewhere Out There" and "Innocent" reaching No. 1 and 2, respectively, on Canada's Singles Chart.
+Gravity was their highest charting album in the United States, reaching No. 9; "Somewhere Out There" was their most successful single on the US Hot 100 (No. 26) and reached No. 7 on the US Alternative Rock Chart.
 Their 2005 album Healthy in Paranoid Times also peaked at No. 2 in Canada and went platinum in sales.

 Having released three studio albums with only moderate success between 2009 and 2018, their sequel album Spiritual Machines 2 was released in 2021.
 The album's first single, "Stop Making Stupid People Famous" (feat.
 Pussy Riot), was released in June 2021.